researchstudio-sat/webofneeds/webofneeds/won-docker/deploy/local_build/README.md

 ## Accessing the WoN Node

 Inside the docker-compose project, the node's hostname is `wonnode`.
 For browsing, you can reach it under [https://localhost:8443/won/resource](https://localhost:8443/won/resource) because the port is mapped to the docker host.
 However, if you want to connect another owner app or bot, you have to tell your system how to resolve `wonnode`:
+You have two options:
+1. Add an entry to your hosts file
+2. Resolve the entry programmatically in a java program using [DnsCacheManipulator](https://github.com/alibaba/java-dns-cache-manipulator)

+### Adding an entry for `wonnode` to the hosts file
 Add this to your `etc/hosts` (or `C:\windows\system32\drivers\etc\hosts` in windows):
 ```
 127.0.0.1       wonnode